ChaosRez/umbilical-choir-release-manager/README.md

 }
 ```
 `new_release` will be empty string if there is no release and will contain the address of the new release if there is one.

+### `/release` endpoint
+The endpoint for the children to download the new release.
+No input is required.
+The release will be served as text.